hamdinawfel/grpc-csharp-course/README.md

-Here is the revised README file with improved formatting and grammar:

 # gRPC C# Course

 This repository is built for the Udemy gRPC course: [gRPC [C#] Master Class: Build Modern API & Microservices](https://www.udemy.com/course/grpc-csharp/).